Dataly8/bike-sharing-statistical-analysis/README.md

 ## Context

-Deliverable for the *Mathematics for Data Processing* module of my Master's in Business Intelligence & Analytics.
+Deliverable for the *Mathematics for Data Processing* module of my Master's in Business Intelligence & Analytics. 🎓 IEBS Business School
 Notebook and write-up are in Spanish.
 ________________________________________________________________________________________________________________________________________________________________

 ## Versión en español